ella-emc/odin-assignments/README.md

 # odin-assignments
-This repository contains my coding assignments and exercises in The Odin Project lessons.
+This repository contains my coding assignments in The Odin Project lessons.

 Assignment log: